DoreenRiepel/starter-hugo-academic/content/publication/24_DRS/index.md

 ---
-title: "Count Corruptions, Not Users: Improved Tightness for Signatures, Encryption and Authenticated Key Exchange"
+title: "Tightly-Secure Group Key Exchange with Perfect Forward Secrecy"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Mihir Bellare
+- Emanuele Di Giandomenico
 - Doreen Riepel
-- Stefano Tessaro
-- Yizhao Zhang
+- Sven Schäge

 # Author notes (optional)
 # author_notes: